 Ensuring design scope is maintained

-During most development projects at Catalyst, the industrial design and mechanical engineering team members work closely together to ensure that critical items such as manufacturability and assembly details are considered early in the ideation and concept refinement phases.
-On the Avance project, the overall design aesthetic had been largely frozen prior to addressing design for manufacturability.
+During most product development projects at Catalyst, the industrial design and mechanical engineering team members work closely together to ensure that critical items such as manufacturability and assembly details are considered early in the ideation and concept refinement phases.
+On the AVANCE project, the overall design aesthetic had been largely frozen prior to addressing design for manufacturability.
 Therefore, Catalyst had to work somewhat backward in the initial stages.
-To accomplish this, 3D models of all internal nozzle castings and components were created in addition to 3D models of surfaces based on the original non-manufacturable design concepts.
-With this information and in a virtual environment, Catalyst and OPW could review the areas that would require the most changes and the impacts to styling and proportion.
+To accomplish this, 3D models of all internal nozzle castings and components were created in addition to 3D models of surfaces based on the original, difficult-to-manufacture product design concepts.
+With this information in a virtual environment, Catalyst and OPW could review the areas that would require the most changes and the impacts to styling and proportion.
 Through this collaboration, a new holistic design direction was established that not only maintained most of the original design intent but ensured the enclosures would be robust and easy to manufacture, assemble, and service.